 In fall 2017 the McNay presents Chuck Ramirez: All This and Heaven Too, the first significant survey of work by San Antonio artist Chuck Ramirez (1962-2010).

-The exhibition is organized by the McNay’s Chief Curator/Curator of Contemporary Art René Paul Barilleaux and includes photographs from approximately 20 series and recreates the artist’s early exhibition installations, reimagining his youthful efforts.
+The exhibition is organized by the McNay’s Head of Curatorial Affairs, René Paul Barilleaux, and includes photographs from approximately 20 series and recreates the artist’s early exhibition installations, reimagining his youthful efforts.
 Photographs are selected from museum collections, private collections, and the Estate of Chuck Ramirez.

 This exhibition is organized by the McNay Art Museum.